How we are helping

 - economic and governance reforms to strengthen debt, government policy and practices, and revenue collection

 - economic infrastructure, including the widening of Vaitele Street (completed in August 2016) – a critical link between Apia Port, the Central Business District and Apia's industrial zone

 - school infrastructure improvements which have helped Samoa achieve near universal primary access.

 - A partnership from 2015 to 2018 between Queensland's Department of Health and Samoa's Ministry of Health focused on improving governance and leadership, public health and health information.

 - supporting more than 1300 Samoans to graduate from the Australian Pacific Technical College since 2007.

 - providing approximately 132 Samoans overall with Australia Awards scholarships, including short term awards, to study at tertiary institutions in Australia and the Pacific.

 Australia's aid program to Samoa reflects shared priorities of the Samoan Government.
 We are closely aligning our investments with Samoa's own plans and investing our aid where it can most effectively support Samoa's development and strengthen its economic resilience.

 We are increasing our focus on investments that support economic and private sector growth with a focus on improving economic infrastructure such as roads, bridges and internet connectivity.
 We will seek to consolidate our aid investments to maximise the impact and efficiency of our aid.
-We will look for opportunities for Samoa to fully benefit from the Pacific Agreement on Closer Economic Relations (PACER) Plus, when finalised.
+We will look for opportunities for Samoa to fully benefit from the Pacific Agreement on Closer Economic Relations (PACER) Plus.

 We will increasingly link our funding to the achievement of results and we will improve synergies between Australian-supported bilateral and regional initiatives.
 We will continue to channel the majority of our assistance through the Samoan Government, as it has demonstrated the ability to manage and account for Australian aid funds effectively.